 Camp on the wild South Devon shore at the height of Summer, getting acquainted with the ebb and flow of the tides.

-Make your own mackerel feathers and fish the deep water from the rocks at high tide.
-Spin for bass off the beach.
-Bait fish at night for dogfish and other small sharks, use hand-lines from a kayak, and try your hand at spear fishing.
+Make your own mackerel feathers and fish from the rocks for bass, pollack and mackerel.
+Bait fish at night for dogfish and other species.

-First Nations peoples say "at low tide the table is set" and we will follow this wisdom gathering winkles, whelks and limpets, red, brown and green seaweeds from the exposed rocks, and prawns from the pools.
+First Nations peoples say "at low tide the table is set" and we will follow this wisdom gathering winkles, whelks and limpets, red, brown and green seaweeds from the exposed rocks and prawns from the pools.
 We'll set long-lines and crab pots in the rocky gullies never knowing what the next turn of the tide will bring - a few prawns, a dogfish, maybe a brown or spider crab or a even a lobster.